malramsay64/phd-thesis/planning/structure.md

         - OTP
         - LJ

+## A Qualitative Understanding of Melting

+### Introduction to Melting Behaviour

+### Results

+- No melting
+- Correct crystal structure
+    - Clustering analysis
+    - packing analysis
+- Instead refocus on crystal growth

+- What happens when they melt
+- polymorphic stability
+    - Unusual behaviour of p2gg => solid state phase transition
+    - pg => asymmetric growth
+        - Observed in other materials
+        - Density difference

 - Defect creation and propagation
     - What different types of defects look like
     - How the crystal handles defects

 - Solid state behaviour
     - How this motion compares to the melting rate
     - Defects are important in mobility

 - What can defects tell us about melting/growth
 - Is this a pathological property of 2D systems